ZeroLikviz/godot_plugin-neural-network/README.md

 ### functions:
    **Init:**
-   - **new**( architecture : Array, use_bias : bool ) - Architecture (or structure) is an array that must contain at least two elements with positive integers, representing the number of neurons in each layer.
+   - **new**( architecture : Array, use_bias : bool ) - architecture (or structure) is an array that must contain at least two positive integers, representing the number of neurons in each layer.
 Use_bias is a variable that decides whether to use bias neurons or not.
 By default all layers functions are set to logistic activation function.
    - **reinit**( ) - initialises weights with random values, and resets algorithm's collected data, if algorithm uses it.

 **Set:**
-   - **set_function**( function : Variant, layer_from : int, layers_to : int ) - sets function on layers from layer_from and to layer_to, both are inclusive, first layer's index is zero, to get the last layer use last_layer().
-Function must either be Callable or belong to BNNET.ActivationFunctions (in the next section are enums, see ActivationFunctions).
-If the function is Callable, then it has to accept one parameter of type float and return a value of type float.
+   - **set_function**(function: Variant, layer_from: int, layer_to: int) - sets functions on layers from layer_from to layer_to, both inclusive.
+The first layer's index is zero; to get the last layer, use last_layer().
+The function must either be Callable or belong to BNNET.ActivationFunctions (enums are in the next section, see ActivationFunctions).
+If the function is Callable, it must accept one parameter of type float and return a value of type float.
-   - **set_loss_function**( function : Variant ) - sets loss function.
-Function must be either Callable or belong to BNNET.LossFunctions (in the next section are enums, see LossFunctions).
-If the function is Callable, then it must accept two parameters: outputs and targets (predictions and ground truth or something) and return a value of type float.
+   - **set_loss_function**(function: Variant) - sets the loss function.
+The function must be either callable or belong to BNNET.LossFunctions (see the next section for enums).
+If the function is callable, it must accept two parameters: outputs and targets (predictions and ground truth or similar) and return a float value.
    - **set_batch_size**( size : int ) - sets batch size.
    - **set_input**( input : Array ) - sets input.
-If the number of elements in the input array does not match the number of neurons in the first layer, then a ln error is thrown.
+If the number of elements in the input array does not match the number of neurons in the first layer, then an error is thrown.
    - **set_target**( target : Array ) - sets target.
 If the number of elements in the target array does not match the number of neurons in the last layer, then an error is generated.

 **Get:**
    - **get_output**( ) - returns output.